IvanEnclonar/speech_detector/README.md

 - [LibriSpeech](https://www.openslr.org/12)
 - [UrbanSound8K](https://urbansounddataset.weebly.com/urbansound8k.html)

+## Spectrogram Generation

+We generated spectrograms for the audio data using the librosa library, a powerful Python package for audio and music analysis.
+Specifically, we used the Mel spectrogram, which represents the audio signal's frequency content over time, mapped onto the perceptual Mel scale.
+The Mel scale reflects how humans perceive sound frequencies, emphasizing lower frequencies and compressing higher ones.

+## Why Mel Spectrograms?

+Mel spectrograms provide a perceptually meaningful representation of audio signals, making them ideal for speech and sound analysis.
+They are computed by:

+Performing a Short-Time Fourier Transform (STFT) on the audio signal to extract frequency information.

+Applying a Mel filter bank to map the frequency bins to the Mel scale.

+Converting the amplitude values to a logarithmic scale for better dynamic range representation.

 ### **Web Application**
 You can access the web application showcasing our speech detector here:
 [Speech Detector Web App](https://ivanenclonar-speech-detector-webapp-prod-wmjda9.streamlit.app/?fbclid=IwZXh0bgNhZW0CMTEAAR2dhs36V3ceas7pK5A_-rnm0Qa9wTWqWPmdteuaOEk25t1AQBQvvPQmxV4_aem_bIPKpmJkI7JTMFgXUIhdhA)